 - On 18 October 2016, she announced her new political party- People’s Resurgence and Justice Alliance ( PRJA).
 This date was significant as the 1st session of the Manipur Assembly was held on the same date in 1948.

-- In 2017, she fought the Manipur State Assembly Elections against the Congress candidate Okram Ibobi Singh (the then Chief Minister of Manipur) from Thoubal constituency.
-However, she lost the election as she got only 90 votes.
+- In 2017, she fought the Manipur State Assembly Elections against the Congress candidate Okram Ibobi Singh (the then Chief Minister of Manipur) from the Thoubal Constituency.
+However, she lost the election; as she got only 90 votes.

 - She has been awarded many prestigious Human Rights Awards.